-Fig.1 Measurement of radiation dose rate across shielding materials 4.2 Assessment of shielding materials Wood, lead, thaiglass and bricks are found mostly as the shielding materials of the x-ray room.
-According to standard, wood and thaiglass are not recommended as shielding materials for x-ray room because these materials do not provide any shielding for x-ray radiation.
-But in some facilities (3) these materials are being used as shielding materials at entrance door of the x-ray room.
-Therefore, radiation is coming out through the entrance door and public is being exposed to unwanted radiation.
+Fig.1 Measurement of radiation dose rate across shielding materials 4.2 Assessment of shielding materials Wood, lead, thaiglass and bricks are used mostly as shielding materials of the X-ray room.
+According to standard, wood and thaiglass are not recommended as shielding materials for X-ray room because these materials do not provide any shielding for X-ray radiation.
+But in three facilities these materials are still being used as shielding materials at entrance door of the X-ray room.
+Therefore, radiation does likely penetrate through the entrance door and thus public might be exposed to unwanted radiation.

-Fig.2 Description of shielding materials used in x-ray facilities 4.3 Selection of machine ratings In the present study, it has been observed that for the same type of patient study by the same kind of machines for the same type of body's structure different kVp, mA and exposure time selected by the operators in different facilities.
-Even for the same patient different operator select different input parameters for the exposure.
-Fig.3 shows variations of kVp, mA and exposure time for lumbar spine (LS) study.
-Maximum value of mA was selected 200 and minimum was 60.
-In case of kVp, maximum 125 and minimum 55 were set up for the patient exposure.
-The time of exposure varied from 0.1 sec to 4 sec.
-This type of dissimilarities in selecting machine's parameters may happen due to the unqualified radiographer and lack of awareness on radiation safety of the operator.
+Fig.2 Description of shielding materials used in X-ray facilities 4.3 Selection of X-ray tube ratings In the present study, it has been observed in practice that for the same type of patient study using the same kind of X-ray tubes for the same type of body's structure different kVp, mA and exposure time are chosen by the operators in different facilities.
+Even for the same patient, different operators select different input parameters for the exposure.
+Fig.3 shows variations of kVp, mA and exposure time for lumbarspine (LS) study.
+Maximum current value was selected as 200 mA and minimum as 60 mA.
+In case of tube voltage, maximum 125 kVp and minimum 55 kVp were set up for the patient exposure.
+The time of exposure varied from 0.1 s to 4 s.
+This type of dissimilarities in selecting X-ray tube's parameters may happen due to the unqualified radiographer and lack of awareness on radiation safety of the operator.

-Fig.3 Assessment of machine input settings 5.
+Fig.3 Assessment of X-ray tubes input settings 5.
 Conclusion Shielding structure of control panel barrier and entrance door of the diagnostic X-ray facilities is not up to the standard.
 Many facilities were established without following regulatory guidelines.
-In most of the diagnostic X-ray facilities the owner of the facility started working on the shielding structure after installation of an X-ray machine which is unrealistic and increases the shielding cost as well.
-As a result, more radiation dose is being received by the occupational worker and the public.
-The radiation safety condition is getting worse in the facilities due to the poor condition of shielding structure and lack of qualified operator for operating the machines.
+In most of the diagnostic X-ray facilities, the owner of the facility started working on the shielding structure after installation of an X-ray system which is unrealistic and increases the shielding cost as well.
+As a result, higher radiation dose is being received by the occupational workers and the public.
+The radiation safety condition is getting worse in the facilities due to the poor condition of shielding structure and lack of qualified operator for operating the X-ray systems.
 Therefore, stringent regulatory control and cooperation from the radiation users can only improve the present radiation safety situation in Bangladesh.
 Acknowledgment Authors would like to thank scientists/experimental officer of Bangladesh Atomic Energy Regulatory Authority (BAERA) who helped the work during collection of data from radiation facilities.
 Authors are particularly grateful to Prof. Dr. Naiyuum Choudhury, Chairman, BAERA for his tremendous support to carry out the work.
+Conflicts of Interest The authors have no conflict of interest.